 ”He was like this spirit moving around,” says Mort W., who got sober at North Toronto in 1961.
 “He seemed to be everywhere.”

-Mike D., a North Toronto member with 44 years sobriety and another sponsee of Alex H., said that, even now, he can close his eyes and picture the first row at open meetings in the 1970s.
+A North Toronto member with 44 years sobriety and another sponsee of Alex H., said that, even now, he can close his eyes and picture the first row at open meetings in the 1970s.
 Roy C., Bob B., Al P., Roy McK.

 ”You didn’t dare sit in their seats,” the late Steve H. of Isabella-Crosstown recalled at North Toronto’s 60th anniversary.
 “It was reassuring to see them there every week.
 But it was also a little frightening.
 They were men who could see right through you.”